fjorgemota/gimple/README.md

 - Simple API;
 - Allows extending services easily;
 - Allow to get the raw service creator easily;
-- Pure Go, no C related;
+- Pure Go, no C code envolved;
 - [Fully tested](https://travis-ci.org/fjorgemota/gimple) on each commit;
 - I already said that it have a really Simple API? :)